PGR Visiting student policy

 Informatics policy on visiting postgraduate research students.

-A PGR Visiting Student is a student registered on a PG programme at their home institution, who is visiting the University of Edinburgh to undertake a non-credit bearing research visit, under the supervision of an academic member of staff.
+A PGR Visiting Student is a student actively registered/matriculated on a degree programme at their home institution, who is visiting the University of Edinburgh to undertake a non-credit bearing research visit, under the supervision of an academic member of staff.
 Such students can be undertaking an undergraduate, postgraduate taught, or postgraduate research programme at their home institution.